 The Anatomy of Push Notifications

-So, write a crisp title and copy within the recommended character limit.
-Then provide the correct URL and CTA and hit send.
+Write a crisp title and copy within the recommended character limit, add images or emojis to convey more with fewer words, provide the correct URL and CTA, and hit send.
 Your first push notification will be on its way to your subscribers.

 Types Of Push Notifications